-- the cyclicality of the semiconductor industry and the related impact on the purchase of equipment used in the manufacture of integrated circuits, or chips; - the timing of purchases of our tools by chip fabricators, which order types of tools based on multi-year capital plans under which the number and dollar amount of tool purchases can vary significantly from year to year; - the relatively high average selling price of our tools and our dependence on a limited number of customers for a substantial portion of our revenue in any period, whereby the timing and volume of purchase orders or cancellations from our customers could significantly reduce our revenue for that period; - the significant expenditures required to customize our products often exceed the deposits received from our customers; - the lead time required to manufacture our tools; - the timing of recognizing revenue due to the timing of shipment and acceptance of our tools; - our ability to sell additional tools to existing customers; - the changes in customer specifications or requirements; - the length of our product sales cycle; - · changes in our product mix, including the mix of systems, upgrades, spare parts and service; - the timing of our product releases or upgrades or announcements of product releases or upgrades by us or our competitors, including changes in customer orders in anticipation of new products or product enhancements; - our ability to enhance our tools with new and better functionality that meet customer requirements and changing industry trends; - constraints on our suppliers' capacity; - the timing of investments in research and development related to releasing new applications of our technologies and new products; - delays in the development and manufacture of our new products and upgraded versions of our products and the market acceptance of these products when introduced; - our ability to control costs, including operating expenses and the costs of the components and subassemblies used in our products; - the costs related to the acquisition and integration of product lines, technologies or businesses; and - the costs associated with protecting our intellectual property, including defending our intellectual property against third-party claims or litigation.
+• the cyclicality of the semiconductor industry and the related impact on the purchase of equipment used in the manufacture of integrated circuits, or chips;

+- the relatively high average selling price of our tools and our dependence on a limited number of customers for a substantial portion of our revenue in any period, whereby the timing and volume of purchase orders or cancellations from our customers could significantly reduce our revenue for that period; - the significant expenditures required to customize our products often exceed the deposits received from our customers; - the lead time required to manufacture our tools; - the timing of recognizing revenue due to the timing of shipment and acceptance of our tools; - our ability to sell additional tools to existing customers; - the changes in customer specifications or requirements; - the length of our product sales cycle; - changes in our product mix, including the mix of systems, upgrades, spare parts and service; - the timing of our product releases or upgrades or announcements of product releases or upgrades by us or our competitors, including changes in customer orders in anticipation of new products or product enhancements; - our ability to enhance our tools with new and better functionality that meet customer requirements and changing industry trends; - · constraints on our suppliers' capacity; - · the timing of investments in research and development related to releasing new applications of our technologies and new products; - delays in the development and manufacture of our new products and upgraded versions of our products and the market acceptance of these products when introduced: - our ability to control costs, including operating expenses and the costs of the components and subassemblies used in our products; - · the costs related to the acquisition and integration of product lines, technologies or businesses; and - the costs associated with protecting our intellectual property, including defending our intellectual property against third-party claims or litigation.

 Seasonality has played an increasingly important role in the market for chip manufacturing tools.
-The period of November through February has been a particularly weak period historically for manufacturers of chip tools, in part because capital equipment needed to support manufacturing of chips for the December holidays usually needs to be in the supply chain by no later than October and chip makers in Asia often wait until after Chinese New Year, which occurs in January or February, before implementing their capital acquisition plans.
-The timing of new product releases also has an impact on seasonality, with the acquisition of manufacturing six to nine months before a new release.
+The period of November through February is a particularly weak period historically, in part because capital equipment needed to support manufacturing of chips for the December holidays usually needs to be in the supply chain by no later than October and chip makers in Asia typically wait until after Chinese New Year, which occurs in January or February, before implementing their capital acquisition plans.
+The timing of new product releases also has an impact on seasonality, with the acquisition of manufacturing equipment occurring six to nine months before a new release.